-Soil and geographical term for the position of a vineyard slope with respect to the direction of the midday sun (direction of incidence of the sun's rays).
-It is given in degrees in relation to the northern direction (often only with for example "south exposed" or similar):
+Designation in soil science and geography for the position of a vineyard slope in relation to the compass direction of the midday solar radiation (direction of incidence of the sun's rays).
+It is given in relation to the north direction in degrees (often just with, for example, "south exposed" or similar):

-In viticulture, the best exposure to slopes in dry, warm areas is considered to be from southeast to east.
-In climatic borderline locations with heat deficits but sufficient precipitation, south to southwest exposures are optimal.
-A hillside location with a corresponding angle of inclination is advantageous.
+In viticulture, the best slope exposure in dry, warmth-favoured areas is an orientation from the southeast to the east.
+In climatic border areas with heat deficits but sufficient precipitation, south to southwest exposures are optimal.
+A slope with an appropriate angle of inclination is advantageous.
 A good exposure with sufficient sunlight duration is an eminently important factor for optimal photosynthesis.
-The solar radiation and the temperatures associated with it are important criteria for winegrowing suitability.
-See also under climate.
+Solar radiation and the temperatures associated with it are important criteria for viticulture.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz